RedHouseNetwork/dev-web/README.md

 3. **Build and start:**

    ```
-   docker compose up -d --build
+   ./build.sh
    ```

-   This starts Caddy, PHP 8.3, PHP 8.4, and MySQL 8.0 by default.
+   This builds all images, restarts all services, and starts Caddy, PHP 8.3, PHP 8.4, and MySQL 8.0 by default.

 ## Services